 - Have you recorded a recent workshop or other event that your business has hosted?
 Use excerpts from it for new posts.

 - If you or someone from your business has been to a workshop as an attendee, what content was shared that can inspire new posts?

 - Go to industry conferences regularly—you’re likely to come away with a multitude of new business blog post ideas.

 - Use calendar events as the basis of new ideas—write down all the main dates through the year for your market.
 Depending on your market, some examples might include Valentine’s Day, Easter, Christmas, Thanksgiving, and Independence Day.
-What holiday dates exist for other cultures or minorities in the market you serve?
-How can you acknowledge them too?
+Are there relevant holiday dates for other cultures or minorities in the market you serve that can also be written about and acknowledged?

 - On that note, create a ‘predictions’ post towards the end of the year where you attempt to make predictions for your industry for the following year, or invite others in your industry to make theirs via a roundup post.